7th March 2026

 ‘We regret to announce the death of one of the passengers on the train,’ said Parlón, adding authorities had not yet completed the identification process of the deceased.

-RENFE – Spain’s national rail operator – had initially reported that the deceased was the train driver, but later indicated that it could not yet confirm this.
-Rather, it was a person who was travelling in the driver’s cabin.
-According to Spanish media, three trainees had been with the driver when the accident happened.
+Spanish media later reported that the deceased was a student train driver who was travelling in the driver’s cabin.
+He was a man born in 1998, and with family living in Seville.
+According to reports, three trainees had been with the driver when the accident happened.

 Catalonia’s emergency services said that of the 37 people affected in Tuesday’s crash, five suffered serious injuries, while six were listed as less serious.